Bicycle and Pedestrian Program

 - Bikeway Projects – the City is working to implement a citywide network of bikeway facilities including trails, separated bikeways, bicycle lanes, and neighborhood bike routes.
 Learn more about bikeway projects under development.

-- Bikeshare – the City of Fremont will launch a shared bike and scooter system in early 2019.
+- Bike Share – the City of Fremont will launch a shared bike and scooter system in early 2019.
 The system will provide a suite of mobility options including pedal bikes, e-bikes, and scooters for short-trips and improved first- and last-mile access to regional transit and major employment centers.
 Fremont is currently working to expand this system to include scooters and e-bikes.

 - Bicycle Parking – the City installs bicycle parking in the public right-of-way using City funds and grant funds.
 The City also requires that new developers implement bicycle parking.
 Community members can request bicycle parking in a particular location or area using the Service Request form and City staff can evaluate the location and determine if suitable locations for bike racks exist nearby.

 - Bike to Work Day – every May, the City’s Department of Public Works, bicyclists, elected officials, and others celebrate Bike to Work Day.
 Energizer stations are located throughout the city and many major employers participate.

 - Resources – tips and resources on bicycling and walking skills, safety, theft prevention, commuting, bicycle friendly workplaces, and more.

 - Bicycle and Pedestrian Counts – bicycle and pedestrian counts were conducted at 40 locations throughout the City in 2017.
 Count data are used to understand where high demand walking and bicycling locations exist throughout the city and to support grant funding applications.

 - Community Groups – a number of community groups work in support of the mission and vision of the City’s bicycle and pedestrian program.

 - The City of Fremont was recognized as an Honorable Mention Bicycle Friendly City by the League of American Bicyclists for 2017